other magic spells

 Crystals

-• Black Tourmaline: A powerful stone for repelling negative energy.
+• Black tourmaline: A powerful stone for repelling negative energy.

 • Amethyst: Known for its protective and calming properties.